Asbestosis is a serious lung condition caused by long-term exposure to asbestos.

 There's no cure for asbestosis once it has developed, as it's not possible to reverse the damage to the lungs.

-But there are some treatments that can help, such as:
+But some treatments can help, such as:

 - oxygen therapy – breathing in oxygen-rich air from a machine or tank to help improve breathlessness if your blood oxygen levels are low